Dominica’s Biodiversity

 Birdwatchers can also spot other notable species, such as the Wamyé, Sikiyé, and the Foufou – Tikyap – Lamouchè throughout the island, especially in areas like the Morne Trois Pitons National Park.
 Along the trails, visitors might also encounter the Mòwi, Gwiv-a-liné and the elusive Twanblè, each contributing to the island’s rich birdlife.

-In addition to birds, Dominica’s mammals include species like the Agouti and the manicou (a member of the possum family), both of which are commonly found in the island’s forested regions.
+In addition to birds, Dominica’s mammals include species like the Agouti and the Manicou (a member of the possum family), both of which are commonly found in the island’s forested regions.
 Dominica also boasts a wealth of reptiles, such as the Lesser Antillean Iguana and several species of turtles, particularly along the island’s coastal areas.

 Insects in Dominica